The Entropic Measure Transform: Introduction

 \section{Introduction}

 The pricing problem for zero-coupon bonds based on an underlying short term interest rate process $r(t)\in \mathbb{R}^{+}$ is a fundamental and important topic in financial mathematics.
 Various models for $r(t)$ have been proposed under the risk neutral measure.
 One-factor models use the instantaneous spot rate $r(t)$ as the basic state variable, such as \citet{vasicek1977equilibrium} and \citet{cox1985theory}.
 Multi-factor models in which the short rate depends on a multidimensional factor process include the models of \citet{longstaff1992interest}, \citet{hull1994numerical}, and \citet{duffie1996yield}.
 There are several ways to characterize the bond price.
-In an arbitrage free market the bond price can be viewed as a solution to a partial differential equation called the term structure equation (see \citet[Proposition 21.2]{bjork2004arbitrage}) or, linked through the Feynman-Kac formula, by using risk neutral valuation (see \citet[Proposition 21.3]{bjork2004arbitrage}).
+In an arbitrage free market the bond price can be viewed as a solution to a partial differential equation called the term-structure equation (see \citet[Proposition 21.2]{bjork2004arbitrage}) or, linked through the Feynman-Kac formula, by using risk neutral valuation (see \citet[Proposition 21.3]{bjork2004arbitrage}).
 Recently alternative approaches have been studied including the stochastic flow approach (see \citet{Elliott}, \citet{Zhou2010}, and \citet{hyndman2009forward}), a forward-backward stochastic differential equation approach (see \citet{hyndman2007forward,hyndman2009forward} and \citet{Zhou2010}), and an optimal stochastic control approach of \citet{gombani2012arbitrage}.

-\citet{gombani2012arbitrage} associate the pricing problem of default-free bonds with an optimal stochastic control (OSC) problem by transforming the term structure equation to an equivalent Hamilton-Jacobi-Bellman equation.
-Inspired by \citet{gombani2012arbitrage} and the notion of relative entropy we develop an optimal measure transformation (OMT) problem whose value function is connected with the price of bonds.
-We explore the equivalence between the OMT problem and OSC problem.
-One advantage of the OMT problem compared to the OSC problem is the straightforward extension to models with jumps or even to models for defaultable bonds.
-The OMT problem also provides a financial interpretation of the pricing problem in terms of maximization of returns subject to an entropy penalty term that quantifies financial risk.
+\citet{gombani2012arbitrage} associate the pricing problem of default-free bonds with an optimal stochastic control (OSC) problem by transforming the term-structure equation to an equivalent Hamilton-Jacobi-Bellman equation.
+Inspired by \citet{gombani2012arbitrage} and the notion of relative entropy we develop an entropic measure transform (EMT) problem whose value function is connected with the price of bonds.
+We explore the equivalence between the EMT problem and OSC problem.
+One advantage of the EMT problem compared to the OSC problem is the straightforward extension to models with jumps or even to models for defaultable bonds.
+The EMT problem also provides a financial interpretation of the pricing problem in terms of maximization of returns subject to an entropy penalty term that quantifies financial risk.